netlify/staticgen/content/projects/metabake.md

 It will create a `.js` and `min.js` files.
 It will output ES5 to support IE11, so feel free to use class { } syntax.
 If there is no `.ts`, than it will simply slightly mimifify js files into min.js (but no ES5 conversion).

+Lots of time you use .ts to call DB services: such as Google FireStore.

 ## Examples - Website